hangrybear666/10-devops-bootcamp__kubernetes/README.md

 - A simple app with ConfigMap File and Secret File Volume Mounting for initializing containers with custom files
 - Managed k8s cluster on Linode running a replicated StatefulSet application with multiple nodes and attached persistent storage volumes using Helm Charts
 - Deployment of a custom NodeJS-application image published and pulled from AWS ECR, with mongodb and mongo-express pods & services running
+- Deployment of 11 replicated microservices with best-practice k8s configuration in a Linode Manages Kubernetes Cluster

 The bonus projects are:
 - An ArgoCD deployment in Kubernetes following GitOps principles for declarative configuration versioning and storage.